StormBEprepared/StormBEprepared/README.md

   Hi!
 I am Stefan.
 I am a student at University of Bolton for the Software Engineering course.
 My interests are usually found in:
-- Software integration in society and peronal lives,
+- Software integration in society and personal lives,
 - Learning modern ways to create and integrate ideas through software development,
 - Career development,
 - Finance, Investments, Cost Control,